-The Springfield Public Schools have been able to use ESSER funding toward capital improvement projects, which began in September 2022 and will continue through September of 2024.
-A total of \$185.8M has been awarded and will be used toward HVAC upgrades throughout the schools, am upgraded data network, and a virtual school relocation, as mentioned previously.
+The Springfield Public Schools have been able to use ESSER funding toward capital improvement projects, which began in September 2022.
+A total of \$185.8M has been used toward HVAC upgrades throughout the schools, am upgraded data network, and a virtual school relocation, as mentioned previously.
 In addition, Springfield Public Schools provide considerable funding for the ongoing maintenance of School Department facilities.
 Although generally smaller in scale than MSBA funded Accelerated Repair Projects, these projects represent the ongoing maintenance required to keep Springfield's schools safe, clean, and energy efficient.
-In FY24, these planned investments totaled about \$3.9M.
-These projects included the replacement of boilers in Milton Bradley and Rebecca Johnson Schools.
-This funding also includes the potential conversion of the existing Friendly's building to new Pre-K classrooms.
+In FY25, these planned investments totaled about \$1.05 million.
+These projects include the roof and window replacements to nine schools across the City.